GDG-NewYork/2018-study-jams/CloudStudyJams/README.md

 ## Study Jams Notes

 This section will be used to link to Study Notes created for any of these quests/labs by the facilitators or other members of the community (contributors).
+Check the pages for individual lessons for links to relevant _Troubleshooting_ guides or tips.

  1. **[GCP ESSENTIALS](https://qwiklabs.com/quests/23)**
     - [Creating a Virtual Machine](10-GCP-Essentials/1-Creating-a-Virtual-Machine.md)